sar-gupta/space/README.md

 Now, localhost should be an authorized domain by default, but if it isn't there, just click on `Add domain`and enter `localhost`.

 Then, go to the `database` tab, click on `real-time database` and select `Start in test mode`.
 Go to `Rules`, they should look like this:

-Set its value to this:
 ```
 {
   "rules": {